-What is the relationship between democratic leadership style of principals of secondary schools in
+1. What is the relationship between democratic leadership style of

-- Rivers State and their administrative performance? - 2.
-What is the relationship between autocratic leadership style of principals of secondary schools in Rivers State and their administrative performance?
+- principals and their administrative performance in secondary schools in Rivers State? - 2.
+What is the relationship between principals autocratic leadership style and their administrative performance in secondary schools in Rivers State?